-Lila attributes the yoga knowledge she has gained over the past twenty years to the amazing teachers and lineage-keepers of the International Sivananda Yoga Vedanta Centres.
+Lila credits the yoga knowledge she has gained over the past twenty years to the Saraswati lineage-keepers and teachers within the International Sivananda Yoga Vedanta Centres.

 Swami Sivananda Maharaj from south India, is another highly influential yogi from this lineage who lived hundreds of years later (1887-1963).
 He was a medical doctor turned yogi and is the founder of the Divine Life Society in Rishikesh India, which is a thriving ashram still today.

 Swami Sivananda is known for being one of the first yogis to translate ancient yoga scriptures into English.
 He authored more than 200 books, writing many by hand.

 In 1957 he sent his disciple Swami Vishnudevananda to the West, to propagate the teachings of yoga.
 Vishnu Swami, as Sivananda referred to him, mastered Hatha Yoga at nineteen years old and was thus the main Hatha Yoga professor at the ashram.

 She has also studied with many great scholars and intuits in their own right, which gives Lila a diverse approach to bridging ancient tradition with modern times.

 Lila explains, "Our lineage was named after Saraswati, the Goddess of Wisdom.
 Through the efforts of great yogis, Yoga's ancient wisdoms have been revitalized and reinvented time and time over the ages.
 Many great Gurus are change-makers and social justice activists who benefit the whole.

 "I feel deeply honored to be introduced to yoga's sacred teachings.
 It is possible only because each yogi who came before me carried the traditions with great care, reverence and devotion.
 It is my intention to keep the classical teachings alive and intact, while repackaging them for our modern minds and current lifestyle demands."